 Prosecco & Petals

 Before hitting the shops and diving straight into trying on dresses, it is a wise idea to understand what wedding dress styles will flatter your figure.
 Read on for a concise guide to wedding dress styles.

 When trying on a mermaid wedding dress, ask to try it on with a single hooped underskirt.
 This petticoat may make the dress initially feel slightly less comfortable, but it will ensure you can see the iconic silhouette at its best.

-As these dresses can be made from delicate fabrics, it can be worth checking that the skirt does not become see-through in strong lighting.
+As these dresses are often made from delicate fabrics, it can be worth checking that the skirt does not become see-through in strong lighting.
 To avoid this, it is recommended to try this style on with an underskirt to get the full flare effect.